arangodb/docs/3.10/indexing-geo.md

 3.10 or higher, it is recommended that you drop your old geo indexes and create new ones with `legacyPolygons` set to `false`.

+If you use `geojson` Analyzers and upgrade from a version below 3.10 to a version of 3.10 or higher, the interpretation of GeoJSON Polygons changes.
-Similarly, a `legacy` property for [`geojson` Analyzers](analyzers.html#geojson) has been added.
+See the `legacy` property of the [`geojson` Analyzer](analyzers.html#geojson).

 {% hint 'warning' %}
 It is possible that you might have been relying on the old (wrong) parsing of GeoJSON polygons unknowingly.
-If you have polygons in your data that mean to refer to a relatively small region, but have the boundary running clockwise around the intended interior, they would have been interpreted as intended prior to 3.10, but from 3.10 on, they would be interpreted as "the other side" of the boundary.
+If you have polygons in your data that mean to refer to a relatively small region, but have the boundary running clockwise around the intended interior, they are interpreted as intended prior to 3.10, but from 3.10 onward, they are interpreted as "the other side" of the boundary.

 Whether a clockwise boundary specifies the complement of the small region intentionally or not cannot be determined automatically.
 Please test the new